The Sicilian Defense is a King’s Pawn Opening beginning with 1. e4 c5

 The Alapin variation probably doesn’t give white more than equality if black knows how to handle it, but it’s simple to learn and hard to go wrong with.

-White tries to accelerate his lead in development even more, by playing d4 immediately with no preparation.
+In the Smith-Morra, white tries to accelerate his lead in development even more, by playing d4 immediately with no preparation.
 White intends to sacrifice a pawn to open up the position.

 2…cxd4 3. c3